uvsmtid/common-salt-states/docs/bootstrap/windows_bootstrap.md

 ## Workaround using HTTP ##

-It seems like the best option is `rsync`, but t requires Cygwin pre-installed on Windows which moves setup away from "clean base OS".
+It seems like the best option is `rsync`, but it requires Cygwin pre-installed on Windows before bootstrap package is even uploaded to Windows (which moves setup away from "clean base OS").
+This is not an option.

-The solution is to "pull" instead of "push" - download bootstrap content on guest from HTTP server on host.
+The solution is to "pull" (download) instead of "push" (upload) - run script on guest Windows to download bootstrap content from known HTTP server.
+In short, use HTTP client instead `rsync` source.

-In short, use HTTP instead `rsync`.
+There is a native `bitsadmin` tool (see [here][5] and [here][6] how) on Windows for HTTP download.
+Another alternative is [`wget` command in PowerShell][7], or other commands.

-There is native `bitsadmin` tool (see [here][5] and [here][6] how) on Windows for HTTP download.
-Another alternative is [`wget` command in PowerShell][7].
+The main point is to use existing software for download client.

 ---